tehlofflies/HMU/README.md

 See [pip website](https://pip.pypa.io/en/stable/installing/) for more information.

-We are using Python, Flask, and MySQL.
+Install Python, Flask, and MySQL.

 ## Running the app